 Overview of Growing a Career as a Substance Abuse Counselor

-An addiction therapist is a mental health practitioner who focuses on a patient’s past to find the root cause of their addiction in order to understand why their addiction has occurred and how to make steps to overcome this addiction.
-The practice of addiction therapy has been used to help patients work through their addictions to:
+An addiction therapist is a mental health practitioner who focuses on a patient’s past to find the root cause of their addiction in order to understand why their addiction has occurred and how to overcome this addiction.
+The practice has been used to help patients work through their addictions to:

 There are a number of different forms of addiction therapy, which often depend on the type of addiction and the severity of this addiction.
 For those patients with drug or alcohol problems, for example, addiction therapy may take place in the form of a rehabilitation center to minimize outside distractions to the recovery of a patient.